Dangerous Colonial Hangover: Time To Repeal Sedition Law

 The development has generated a debate in Pakistan about the nature of the colonial-era sedition law and its use as a silencing tool.
 But this is not the first time voices critical of the government have been slapped with sedition charges.
 It is only after mainstream politicians faced these charges that the law’s misuse came under discussion on mainstream media.
 Recently, activists and journalists also fell victim to similar FIRs lodged by individuals under the sedition law, but these cases went largely unnoticed.

 Three journalists critical of the government and establishment were booked for treason and sedition last month.
-Journalists Absar Alam was implicated in a case of sedition while Asad Ali Toor and Bilal Farooqi had separate cases registered against them under PECA for using ‘derogatory language against state institutions’.
+Journalist Absar Alam was implicated in a case of sedition while Asad Ali Toor and Bilal Farooqi had separate cases registered against them under PECA for using ‘derogatory language against state institutions’.
 Bilal Farooqi faced brief detention following registration of the FIR.
 All three complaints were lodged separately.
 Journalists and rights bodies had condemned the cases, terming them an attack on freedom of press in the country.

 Earlier in January this year, 23 civil society activists mostly belonging to the left-leaning Awami Workers Party (AWP) were arrested and later booked on sedition charges for attending a protest against the arrest of Pashtun Tahaffuz Movemenet (PTM) chief Manzoor Pashteen in Islamabad.